kgateway-dev/kgateway/docs/content/guides/dev_portal/_index.md

 In this guide we will see how to publish interactive documentation for your APIs and expose it to users via the Gloo Enterprise developer portal.

-## Concepts
-// TODO: explain CRDs and general working of the dev portal components, maybe move later

 ## Initial setup
 Before we can start configuring our portal, we need to enable the developer portal feature in Gloo and configure our